 These images depict the assembly process of Oskar van Deventer's

-Big Knot Variation puzzle.
+Big Knot puzzle.
 Pieces that are "new", or have been moved are

 drawn in green, others are drawn in brown.
 (Drawings by Oskar.)

-There are four different kinds of pieces used in Big Knot Variation:
+There are five different kinds of pieces used in Big Knot:

 The letters that are shown on the ends of the pieces are for identification in these images; they are not present on the pieces of the real puzzle.

-The puzzle consists of 6 pieces of type A, 6 of type B, 1 of type C and 1 of type D.
+The puzzle consists of 5 pieces of type A, 4 of type B, 1 of type C, 1 of type D and 1 of type E.

-Take two pieces of type B and position them on your working surface like this:
+Take one piece of type B and position it on your working surface like this:

-Insert the piece of type D, the "long end" of the hole in the piece should be at the top:
+Insert one piece of type E and one of type D. The opening in the piece of type E should face backward, the "long end" of the hole in the piece of type D should be at the top:

-Insert two pieces of type B, then slide the piece of type D down.
+Slide in one piece of type B, then slide the piece of type D down: